 Once upon a time, emails and cold calls were highly effective, but these days, when our inboxes are spammed with dozens of emails, salespeople need to turn to more innovative solutions to get through to their leads.

-According to a study Google did in 2015, 70% of B2B buyers are watching videos throughout their path to purchase.
+According to a study Google did, 70% of B2B buyers are watching videos throughout their path to purchase.
 It’s time to make yours!

 6. Put quality over quantity

-Sixth – quality is more important than quantity.
-Thus, a more personalized, humanly approach is desired when SDRs are contacting leads.
+Sixth – knowing that quality is more important than quantity is one of the critical skills for sales development representatives (SDRs).
+Thus, a more personalized, human approach is desired when SDRs are contacting leads.